• Skip to main content

 What is Marry Me Chicken?

-This recipe is so tasty and addictive, people say it is worth marrying the person who made it for you.
+This recipe is so tasty and enticing, people say it is worth marrying the person who made it for you.

 Or perhaps it is something wonderful to serve just before you pop the big question – to encourage a positive response?